 Our research examines forested landscapes across the world, including Oregon, California, Washington, New Jersey, Minnesota, Michigan, Wisconsin, Manitoba, Labrador, Siberia and others.
 Please visit the Research and Publications pages for further information.

 Our research ultimately influences policy and management decisions at the landscape scale.
 We address immediate concerns of society, providing insight for long-term adaptive management planning.
-Finally, we are committed to educating students and the public and support policies that encourage continuing education, research, and practices of sustainability in forested landscapes.
+Finally, we are committed to educating students and the public and to supporting policies that encourage continuing education, research, and practices of sustainability in forested landscapes.